Your guide to a successful discount card fundraiser

 Discount card fundraising can work quite well for the right group.
 However, students need to be able to sell the features and benefits of their card.
 For example, they may need to point out certain businesses that potential customers may like and when the card will expire.

 And because organizations custom-order their cards up front, the main objective is to sell off their inventory as quickly as possible and not have any left over.
 Therefore, establishing a good selling strategy with your students will be important.
-What follows are our discount card selling tips:
+What follows are our discount card selling tips for school groups:

 1. Establish a Card Sales Goal